 An Important Note

-One important thing you should know is that any software that runs on the computer clock can be tricked.
-A user that’s knowledgeable just enough can quickly change the computer’s clock settings, and that will enable him to clock in and out any time he wants.
+You should know that any software that runs on the computer clock can be tricked.
+A knowledgeable user can quickly change the computer’s clock settings, which will enable him to clock in and out any time he wants.
 That will fool the software into thinking they are clocking in and out on time.

-There’s something you can do, however, to secure yourself, which is to lock your computer’s date and time setting with an admin password so that other users can’t change it.
+However, there’s something you can do to secure yourself, which is to lock your computer’s date and time setting with an admin password so that other users can’t change it.

-One such thing you should be careful about is security and stability, but this is a debating point and can differ from one software to another, so we recommend checking what do the users of each software have to say before committing to any software.
+You should be careful about security and stability, but this is a debating point and can differ from one software to another.
+Hence, we recommend checking what the users of each software have to say before committing to any software.

-If you are not comfortable with any of the options above, there are still plenty of excellent options out there for time-tracking and time-management, and some of them are free.
-In fact, most of the options you can find have some free trial or an open plan which can do just fine for small businesses.
+If you are not comfortable with any of the options above, there are still plenty of excellent options out there for time-tracking and time management, and some of them are free.
+You can find most of the choices have some free trial or an open plan, which can do just fine for small businesses.